DanielJunghans/danieljunghans.github.io/_pages/resume.md

 </div>

 **Summer Research Assistant** <br />
-•	Researched the selection process used by genetic algorithms under the supervision of Dr. Charles Ofria and graduate students Alexander Lalejini and Austin J. Ferguson. <br />
+•	Worked with a team of graduate students under the supervision of Dr. Charles Ofria to produce high quality evolutionary computation research
+•	Contributed to a publication in the Genetic Programming Theory and Practice Workshop XVII (2020)
-•	Presented research at Mid-Michigan Symposium for Undergraduate Research (MID-SURE) (July 2019)
+•	Presented my research at the Mid-Michigan Symposium for Undergraduate Research (MID-SURE) at the end of my summer research experience in 2019

 ### Skills and Notable Coursework <br />
 <div style="overflow: hidden;">